 Spraying each other with cans of foam was a favorite pastime at the festival.

-We were all “foamed” in the face when we first arrived.
+We were all greeted enthusiastically by locals wielding cans of spray foam when we first arrived.
 Gary didn’t really mind.